Gas vs Electric Weed Eaters: Which is ACTUALLY Better?

 One last thing I want to point out with this weed eater that’s a huge advantage is the length.
 At almost 74 inches long, it is the ideal length for a straight shaft weed eater.
 Longer shafts allow you to be more precise when cutting.

-The Milwaukee M18 weed eater has a durable brushless motor
+The weed eater has a durable brushless motor

 If you’ve read any of our other reviews, you will know how much emphasis we place on brushless motors.
 They are EVERYTHING in battery-powered tools and of course super important for weed eaters.